 Many weeks later, the toxicology screening confirmed that our son died of opioid toxicity, otherwise known as a heroin overdose.
-To be more precise, an unfortunate mixture of alcohol and heroin.
-A combination of the two is often enough to slow and eventually stop even the youngest, strongest, and most beautiful of hearts.
+To be more precise, an unfortunate mixture of alcohol, heroin, and traces of other poisonous street drugs, a combination that was enough to slow and eventually stop even the youngest, strongest, and most beautiful of hearts.
 This is what the coroner explained as I stared out the window at our chestnut tree.

 I am now one of the many mothers who have the coroner’s direct line in my contacts.

 The coroners in Vancouver are very busy these days.
 So busy that my son’s body was driven 20 minutes away, to Burnaby General Hospital because the morgue at St. Paul’s was full to capacity.

 But what really killed him?
 This is a harder question to answer, and one I have spent nearly every moment since that day trying to unravel.
 A grieving mother will never rest; she will not believe you if you tell her “it is what it is.”
 And she will never agree that he is “in a better place,” because a better place would be in my kitchen eating curry chicken and listening, with obvious irony, to Mariah Carey.